-Checkout the new HIGH SURGE LiFePo battery.
+Checkout the new HIGH SURGE LiFePo lithium batteries.
 It is ideal for inverters with high in-rush current at start-up.
 Easily supports water pumps and inductive loads.

 - Longer battery life – will last 5x longer than an equivalent SLA or VRLA battery